stpch/penumbra-blockchain-explorer/README.md

 <https://ui.penumbra.zone/> don't seem to provide fitting ones for this task.

 The project uses CSS modules with the global CSS and theme at `src/lib/css`.
-It uses modern CSS with variables, flex, grid, animations, etc. Most component can be overridden by passing `classNames`.
+It uses modern CSS with variables, flex, grid, animations, etc. Most components can be overridden with `classNames`.
 PostCSS plugins add additional features such as normalizing and nesting.
 Tailwind was considered but ultimately I went for this approach as I haven't used Tailwind in a while.

 The `Poppins` and `Work Sans` fonts are loaded with `next/font/google` whereas `Iosevka` is built from source and loaded with `next/font/local` from `src/lib/fonts`.

 ## Linting

-TypeScript is linted and autoformatted with ESLint and Prettier and mimicks the configuration at <https://github.com/penumbra-zone/web>.
+TypeScript is linted and autoformatted with ESLint and Prettier mimicking the configuration at
+<https://github.com/penumbra-zone/web>.
 CSS is linted and autoformatted with Stylelint.

 ## Testing